Tag: suspense

 Jessica’s Review:

-**Many thanks to the publisher Bookouture Audio for granting me an audio copy to listen to and review.
-I just wish I had enjoyed this one much more.
+Many thanks to the publisher Macmillan Audio for granting me a copy to listen to and review.
+I enjoyed it!

 Amazon US